zaxanq/todo-ngrx/README.md

-# TodoNgrx
+# TodoNgRx

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To start the mocked API server run `npm run api`.
+This will start the JSON-Server at `http://localhost:3000`.
+Database for the API is in `api/db.json`.

 ## Code scaffolding